Toda lattice formed in nonequilibrium steady states of SWCNT: Conclusion

 \section{Conclusion}

-Starting from the cross correlated stats that make the precise replication of SWCNT's nonlinear bending motion in the previous study, the heat diffusion process derived from the Smoluchowski equation can be regarded as the proper expression for the thermal fluctuation that affects the macroscopic motion of the system.
+Starting from the cross correlated states that make the precise replication of SWCNT's nonlinear bending motion in the previous study\cite{Koh2025, Koh2021}, the heat diffusion process derived from the Smoluchowski equation can be regarded as the proper expression for the thermal fluctuation that affects the macroscopic motion of the system.
 In this paper, the perturbation from the Smoluchowski equation is considered with temperature gradient under the assumption that the change of the probability density function along the tube is identical in NESS.
-The result is a potential energy function derived from the overdamping process, which is in the same form as the Toda Lattice.
+The result is a modified potential energy function derived from the overdamping process, which is in the same form as the Toda Lattice.
 Then, the numerically derived CG model, derived by averaging NEMD results, confirms the pattern of the soliton traversing the tubes, as well as the few restrictions proposed during the derivation from the hypothetically suggested condition.

-\acknowledgements The simulation in this manuscript was conducted under the supervision of Prof. Maruyama at the Univesity of Tokyo.
-The theoretical approach is solely responsible for HK.(heeyuen.koh@gmail.com) This research is supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NRF-2022R1I1A1A01063582).
+\acknowledgements This research is supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NRF-2022R1I1A1A01063582).
 Its computational resources are from National Supercomputing Center with supercomputing resources including technical support (KSC-2020-CRE-0345).
 There are no conflicts to declare.